-If you are not the record owner of your shares and your shares are held in "street name," you must contact your broker, bank or other nominee to find out how to change your vote
+If you are not the record owner of your shares and your shares are held in "street name," you must contact your broker, bank or other nominee to find out how to change your vote.

-What vote is required for each proposal to be approved?
+What vote is required to elect directors?